-Your especially distinguished nursing program at XXXX is my first choice for study towards the BSN degree for a variety of reasons, particularly your explicit focus on diverse student populations, which attracts me as Korean woman who adores diversity.
-At 32 years old, the decision to become a nurse did not come easy.
-It has meant making a lot of sacrifices so as to be able to fully focus on making my career change successful.
-First and foremost, I had to quit what was for me a lucrative job as an Operations Manager and move back into my parents’ home in order to be able to devote myself full time to nursing.
-I feel strongly that my background as a business professional has provided me with the opportunity to learn many valuable practices and principles that will enable me to become a highly competent nurse, especially my organizational skills and ability to multi-task.
+Your distinguished nursing program at XXXX is my first choice for study towards the BSN degree for several reasons, your explicit focus on diverse student populations attracts me as a Korean woman who adores diversity.
+At 32, deciding to become a nurse did not come easy.
+It has meant making a lot of sacrifices to be able to focus on making my career change entirely successful.
+First, I had to quit a lucrative job as an operations manager and move back into my parents’ home to devote myself full-time to nursing.
+I feel strongly that my background as a business professional has allowed me to learn many valuable practices and principles that will enable me to become a highly competent nurse, especially my organizational skills and ability to multi-task.

-I also believe that the many challenges that I have faced along the way have made me a strong person; someone who will be able to give much to nursing.
-Right after my graduation from high school, my brother was murdered.
-It turned my life upside down and until this day, it has been the hardest thing that I have had to endure.
-Yet, I also realize that life's greatest lesson come through trials and tribulations.
-My experiences of loss and grief contributed to my temporary academic failure as a result of depression and anxiety.
-Yet, it is also our hardships that enable and inspire our growth as human beings.
+I also believe that the many challenges I have faced have made me a stronger person, someone who will be able to give much to nursing.
+Right after I graduated from high school, my brother was murdered.
+This has been the most challenging thing I have had to endure.
+Yet, I also realize that life's greatest lessons come through trials and tribulations.
+My experiences of loss and grief contributed to my temporary academic failure due to depression and anxiety.
+Yet, our hardships also enable and inspire our growth as human beings.
 I carry this with me in everything I face.
-Thus, in everything that I do, I do my best with purpose, integrity, and sincerity.
+Thus, I do my best with purpose, integrity, and sincerity in everything I do.
 Keenly aware of how fragile life is, I treasure each moment and always make the most of it.
-As a nurse, I want to make every day count.
+As a nurse, I want to make each day count.

 I want to spend my life caring for the needy with no thought of selfish gain because I seek joy and fulfillment that result in authentic happiness.
-The church that I attend is extensively involved in, sponsoring and participating in medical missions to the Developing World and this stand at the center of my own personal and world vision.
-“Giving back” is what provides me with the greatest happiness and satisfaction in life.
-Going on annual medical missions, as a nurse, with other members of my Church to Third World countries annually will become the central triumph and celebration of my life, my greatest achievement.
+My church extensively sponsors and participates in medical missions to the Global South.
+This stands at the center of my own personal and world vision.
+“Giving back” provides me with the happiness I crave.
+Going on annual medical missions as a nurse with members of my Church to developing countries annually will be my triumph and celebration of life, my most outstanding achievement.

-The missions supported by my church have a great need for participation of qualified medical professionals to travel to Third World countries where many people lack even the most basic medical care.
-With the education and professional knowledge that I will gain through my experience of becoming a nurse in the United States, I wish to give back beyond borders for those in other parts of the world with limited access to medical care.
-I believe that it is our natural duty in life to do the most we can in helping others on both a micro and macro scale, making as much positive difference as we can to people’s lives.
+The missions supported by my church need qualified medical professionals to travel to developing countries where many people lack even the most basic medical care.
+With the education I hope to gain through my experience of becoming a nurse in the United States, I wish to give back beyond borders to those in other parts of the world with limited access to medical care.
+It is our natural duty to do the most we can in helping others on both a micro and macro scale, making as much positive difference as possible in people’s lives.

-In particular, I look forward to working with the elderly, especially those with estranged relationships or little to no family left.
-When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see so many elderly sick and all alone.
-I want to care for them during their final days and do all that I can to keep them as comfortable and happy as possible.
+I look forward to working with the elderly, especially those with estranged relationships or little to no family left.
+When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see many elderly sick and alone.
+I want to care for them during their final days and do everything possible to keep them as comfortable and happy as possible.

-My ideal job upon graduating nursing school would be to work in the hospital for a few years to discover from my many experiences in which area I want to specialize for further study.
-10 years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and aiding in their recovery to the extent to which that is possible.
+Upon graduating from nursing school, my ideal job would be to work in the hospital for a few years to gain further experience and decide on an area of specialization.
+Ten years from now, I hope to have made a significant contribution to society as a nursing professional, touching many patients' lives and helping them to feel better.

-Thus, early on, I learned the inexplicable rewarding satisfaction that came from taking care of others while putting my own needs aside.
-Although I did not know it at the time, it set the cornerstone for who I would become for the rest of my life.
+I have learned the rewarding satisfaction that comes from taking care of the needs of others and putting my own needs aside.
+Although I did not know it when I started, nursing the sick has become the cornerstone of my existence for the rest of my life.